Vascular Surgery Residency

 The integrated Vascular Surgery Residency program at Dartmouth-Hitchcock provides graduated, incremental training in both vascular and endovascular surgery.
 Trainees will also complete core requirements in general surgery.
 Please scroll down to read our mission statement and program aims.

 This primary certificate program begins immediately after medical school and leads to certification in vascular surgery (but not general surgery) by the American Board of Surgery.

 There is a single categorical five-year position available each year.
 There is an additional dedicated academic year to pursue health services/outcomes research and earn a masters degree at the Dartmouth Institute for Health Policy and Clinical Practice (TDI).
-Additional opportunities to pursue basic science/bench research in vascular biology are available for those trainees so inclined.
+Additional opportunities to pursue basic science/bench research in vascular biology are also available for those trainees so inclined.
 The Surgical Trainee Research Initiative and Evaluation (STRIVE) Program offers individualized support to help surgical residents pursue their research goals and navigate their academic year successfully.

 The Vascular Surgery Integrated Residency training program at Dartmouth-Hitchcock is dedicated to training residents to become future leaders in the specialty of Vascular Surgery through a robust clinical and academic experience.